Aura Router

 createRouter

-createRouter is a declarative API for defining routers that group your endpoints and expose type-safe HTTP method handlers.
-The router automatically matches incoming requests based on the HTTP method and URL pattern, and dispatches them to the correct endpoint.
+The createRouter function is a declarative API for defining routers that group endpoints and expose type-safe HTTP method handlers.
+The router automatically matches incoming requests based on the HTTP method and URL pattern, dispatching them to the correct endpoint.

-createRouter is designed to be used inside existing backend runtimes such as Next.js, Nuxt.js, SvelteKit, Cloudflare Workers, Bun, Deno, and Node.js (via Web APIs).
-It is not yet intended to build a backend from scratch, although this capability is planned for the future.
+createRouter is designed for use inside existing backend runtimes such as Next.js, Nuxt.js, SvelteKit, Cloudflare Workers, Bun, Deno, and Node.js (via Web APIs).
+It is not currently intended for building a backend from scratch, although this capability is planned for the future.

 import { createRouter, createEndpoint } from "@aura-stack/router"